halis/cashmere/README.md

 **Warning: Install at your own peril!
 This project is brand new and nowhere near ready!**

+**Important: All test files must end in `.test.js`, the runner executes a find command with that extension**

 *Note: As specified in engines, Node >=6.4.0 is required as ES6 Proxies are currently being used*

-**Important: All test files must end in `.test.js`, the runner executes a find command with that extension**
+*Note: If you run the tests for cashmere, some of them fail intentionally to show FAIL output*

 To install: